kswedberg/dotfiles/README.md

 ## Initial Setup

 To get things rolling on a new machine, **you can run `./setup.sh` from this project's main directory**.
-Doing should make the following happen:
+Doing so should make the following happen:

 * Install Homebrew, `oh my zsh`, `nvm`, and `rbenv` if they aren't already installed.
 * Add the *unsourced* `.extra ` file into this directory, if it doesn't already exist.